water tower over the roof line showing a variety of modern roof styles

 3. any measures that are required to satisfy the Habitat Regulations and the adopted Mitigation Strategies or any future relevant requirements;

-1. the layout of the schemes allows for, and does not compromise, the continuing minerals operations adjoining the site boundary; and
+5. The layout of the schemes allows for, and does not compromise, the continuing minerals operations adjoining the site boundary; and

-2. The infrastructure scheme shall comprise:
+6. The infrastructure scheme shall comprise:

-1. A comprehensive package of on and off-site transport and movement measures that link to the movement network defined in Policy NM12 to satisfactorily mitigate the effect of the comprehensive scheme on local roads and to encourage the use of sustainable modes of transport; and
+1. A comprehensive package of on and off-site transport and movement measures that link to the movement network defined in Policy NM11 to satisfactorily mitigate the effect of the comprehensive scheme on local roads and to encourage the use of sustainable modes of transport; and

 2. The delivery and maintenance of an effective sustainable drainage system including the protection of Danes Stream and the retention of at least an 8m buffer zone.

-1. The layout of the site is planned to ensure future access to the existing sewerage infrastructure for maintenance and upsizing purposes.
+7. The layout of the site is planned to ensure future access to the existing sewerage infrastructure for maintenance and upsizing purposes.

 Supporting text

-This policy updates and carries forward policies NMT4 and NMT5 of the New Forest District (outside the National Park) Local Plan Part 2: Sites and Development Management (2014) by allocating land at Caird Avenue on the south-eastern edge of the town for a mixed use development scheme and associated pedestrian and cycle links.
+This policy updates and carries forward policy NMT5 of the New Forest District (outside the National Park) Local Plan Part 2: Sites and Development Management (2014) by allocating land at Caird Avenue on the south-eastern edge of the town for business and employment development and associated pedestrian and cycle links.
+The site remains well suited to delivering new employment land in a competitive location for the town and the scheme will generate approximately 100 new jobs in addition to retaining almost 150 jobs currently available on site (including the new retail supermarket)